garylirocks/quickrefs/azure-storage.markdown

   - Usually created by an admin
 - Containers
   - Can contain unlimited blobs
-  - Can be seen as a security boundary for blobs, its public access level can be:
+  - Can be seen as a security boundary for blobs
-    - Private: no anonymous access
-    - Blob: anonymous read access for blobs
-    - Container: anonymous **read and list** access to the entire container and blobs
   - Usually created in an app as needed (calling `CreateIfNotExistsAsync` on a `CloudBlobContainer` is the best way to create a container when your application starts or when it first tries to use it)
 - Virtual directories: technically containers are "flat", there is no folders.
 But if you give blobs hierarchical names looking like file paths, the API's listing operation can filter results to specific prefixes.